swinslow/ll-explorer-py/docs/ambiguities.md

 # Ambiguities in SPDX Matching Guidelines

+## Policy questions

+* Purpose and ambiguity:
+  - Should the SPDX Matching Guidelines have a single, unambiguous interpretation in order for all tools to apply them uniformly?
+  - Or, are they intended as general guidelines, where each tool may implement them differently and reach differing results?

 ## Technical questions

 The following _technical_ questions appear to be ambiguous under the SPDX Matching Guidelines, and may warrant further investigation: